-C ity Obj ective es Goals & Actions Prosperous Beautiful Нарру Destination Collaborative Smart Healthy Resilient Priority Cost Time Responsibility / CIP GO AL WA-4: To use best management practic es (Bl MPs) a as part of the water syste ms des sign a nd operation on.
-A) Full implementation of the Water Division's demand management strategy, including promoting the adoption of water conservation and LID practices by host community land use authorities for lands and uses within the watershed. • High \$ Short & On- going Water Division B) Achieve a target rate of residential average annual water use of no more than 65 gallons per capita per day.
-Mid Long Water Division C) Provide appropriate links on City web sites to the State Water Resources Board and other state and regional agencies and non-profits.
-High No Cost Short Water DivisionEngage NewportCity IT Department GO AL WA-5: To plan, fund and operate a water er syst em de signed to me et the future need s of th e commun ity.
-A) Quantify potential demand associated with Innovation Hub initiatives and develop strategies to provide adequate water for growth, even in drought conditions. • High --- Short & On- going Water Division B) Work with large users such as the US Navy, Portsmouth Water & Fire District and Salve Regina University to evaluate current facility and operational parameters and identify areas for potential improvement.
-High\$ Short & On- going City CouncilCity ManagerWater Division C) Strive to fully implement the recommended water fund capital facility improvements listed in the City's CIP, with special emphasis on water meter replacement, the Easton Pond Dam (Green End Avenue), St. Mary's Dam, and system wide infrastructure replacements.
-High --- \$\$\$ Mid & On- going City Council (In CIP) D) Maintain an updated Infrastructure Replacement Plan (IRP).
-High -- On- going City Council Water Division (In CIP)
+· Ci ity Obj jective es Goals & Actions Prosperous Beautiful Нарру Destination Collaborative Smart Healthy Resilient Priority Cost Time Responsibility / CIP GO es (Bl 6 (BMPs) as part of the water systems design and operation.
+A) Full implementation of the Water Division's demand management strategy, including promoting the adoption of water conservation and LID practices by host community land use authorities for lands and uses within the watershed.
+High \$ Short & On- going Water Division B) Achieve a target rate of residential average annual water use of no more than 65 gallons per capita per day.
+Mid Long Water Division C) Provide appropriate links on City web sites to the State Water Resources Board and other state and regional agencies and non-profits. future nood High No Cost Short Water Division Engage Newport City IT Department A) AL WA-5: To plan, fund and operate a wate Quantify potential demand associated with Innovation Hub initiatives and develop strategies to provide adequate water for growth, even in drought conditions.
+Signed High Short & On- going Water Division B) Work with large users such as the US Navy, Portsmouth Water & Fire District and Salve Regina University to evaluate current facility and operational parameters and identify areas for potential improvement.
+High \$ Short & On- going City CouncilCity ManagerWater Division C) Strive to fully implement the recommended water fund capital facility improvements listed in the City's CIP, with special emphasis on water meter replacement, the Easton Pond Dam (Green End Avenue), St. Mary's Dam, and system wide infrastructure replacements.
+High \$\$\$ Mid & On- going City Council (In CIP) D) Maintain an updated Infrastructure Replacement Plan (IRP).
+High On- going City Council Water Division (In CIP)

-C ity Obj jective es Goals & Actions Prosperous Beautiful Нарру Destination Collaborative Smart Healthy Resilient Priority Cost Time Responsibility / CIP E) In the event of drought conditions, provide educational and informational programs to citizens regarding water usage including providing "Preventing Wasted Water" pamphlets and a "Water Wheel" pamphlet that depicts typical water use by feature.
+City Objectives Goals & Actions Prosperous Beautiful Нарру Destination Collaborative Smart Healthy Resilient Priority Cost Time Responsibility / CIP E) In the event of drought conditions, provide educational and informational programs to citizens regarding water usage including providing "Preventing Wasted Water" pamphlets and a "Water Wheel" pamphlet that depicts typical water use by feature.
 High \$ On- going Water Division F) In the event of drought watch conditions, impose odd / even outdoor water use restrictions based on the severity.
-High No cost On- going City Council Water Division G) In the event of drought emergency conditions, require mandatory termination of outdoor and other nonessential water uses.
-High No cost On- going City Council Water Division GO AL WA-6: To eliminate combined storm and l sanita ary flov NS. - A) Continue to aggressively implement the City's CSO reduction program, per the Consent Decree with the USEPA and RIDEM and including all CSO projects identified in the City's FY 2017-2021 CIP and in the System Master Plan for CSO Control. • High Short & On- going City Council (In CIP) AL WA-7: To provide a resilient treatment sel rise. ystem that ca an with nstand extrer ne fluc ctuatio ns in v volume, we eather con ditions and sea A) Complete the mandated WWTP wet weather capacity increase project and other CSO related facility improvements - WWTF project funds requested in the FY 2017-2021 CIP and project completion by 6/30/19 per the Consent Decree and associated SMP.
-High Mid City Council Water Division (In CIP) B) Determine preferred options and implement improvements proposed in the flood mitigation study included in the FY 2017-2021 CIP, with respect to flooding in the Wellington Avenue and Bridge Street areas. • High --- \$ Mid City Council Planning and Zoning Board City Engineer RIDOT (In CIP)
+High --- No cost On- going City CouncilWater Division G) In the event of drought emergency conditions, require mandatory termination of outdoor and other nonessential water uses.
+High --- No cost On- going City CouncilWater Division GO.
+AL WA-6: To eliminate combined storm and sanita ary flow NS.
+A) Continue to aggressively implement the City's CSO reduction program, per the Consent Decree with the USEPA and RIDEM and including all CSO projects identified in the City's FY 2017-2021 CIP and in the System Master Plan for CSO Control.
+High \$\$\$\$ Short & On- going City Council (In CIP) AL WA-7: To provide a resilient treatment s ystem that ca an with nstand extrer ne fluo ctuatio ns in \ volume, we ather con ditions and sea A) Complete the mandated WWTP wet weather capacity increase project and other CSO related facility improvements - WWTF project funds requested in the FY 2017-2021 CIP and project completion by 6/30/19 per the Consent Decree and associated SMP.
+High \$\$\$ Mid City Council Water Division (In CIP) B) Determine preferred options and implement improvements proposed in the flood mitigation study included in the FY 2017-2021 CIP, with respect to flooding in the Wellington Avenue and Bridge Street areas.
+High \$ Mid City Council Planning and Zoning Board City Engineer RIDOT (In CIP)